shelleywong/CSCI567-Course-Materials/Links.md

 * [Kotlin releases](https://kotlinlang.org/docs/releases.html) - Latest Kotlin releases (Kotlin is a programming language used to develop Android apps)

+* [Gradle releases](https://gradle.org/releases/) - See the latest Gradle version, along with binaries and reference documentation for current and past versions of Gradle

 ## Git

 * [Git](https://git-scm.com/) - Free and open source distributed version control system